 The event kicks off with a keynote address, which is open to the greater Denver community.

 All students in CCESL programs should plan to attend this institute.
 Students who have previously completed this institute are eligible to serve as student leaders/facilitators at the institute.

 For more information, please contact Cara DiEnno at email@example.com, or at 303-871-2158.

 2014 Community Organizing Institute

-Community Organizing Institute will be held on Friday, October 3rd, 9am-3pm Craig Hall Community Room University of Denver.
+Community Organizing Institute was be held on Friday, October 3rd, 9am-3pm Craig Hall Community Room University of Denver.

 Community Organizing Handbook

 The CCESL staff has written a Community Organizing Handbook (PDF) that we use in the institute, civic engagement programs and courses.

 This handbook can be used to develop public skills and organize people for change.
 We provide this online tool as a public resource.